Twindemic: History

-"Flurona"
+"Flurona" or "Flucovid"

 In January 2022, Israel reported, for the first time, a mixture of COVID-19 and influenza infections, colloquially known as "flurona".
-In Brazil, four cases of the double infection have been identified, including a 16-year-old male from Rio de Janeiro.
+In Brazil, four cases of the double infection were identified, including a 16-year-old male from Rio de Janeiro.
 In Fortaleza of Ceará state, two children, including a one-year-old child tested positive without complications, and also a 52-year-old man who did not need hospitalization.
 In São Paulo, the Secretariat of Health announced that its state had 110 cases in 2021.

 Flurona infections have also been reported in the United States, the Philippines, Hungary and Romania.

+In June 2022, a study proposed the term "Flucovid" which presents itself with severe overlapping symptoms of COVID-19 and the flu.
+It is synonymous to the term "Flurona".
+Both of which describe a coinfection of the two.